alan-turing-institute/hub23-deploy/docs/_posts/2010-01-07-installing-binderhub-local-helm-chart.md

 #### 1. Create `deploy/prod.yaml`

-This file is the same as `deploy/config.yaml` in [`docs/03i-installing-binderhub.md`](03i-installing-binderhub.md), but we are now calling it `prod` to indicate production status.
+This file is the same as `deploy/config.yaml` in ["Installing BinderHub"]({% post_url 2010-01-06-installing-binderhub %}), but we are now calling it `prod` to indicate production status.

 ```yaml
 projectName: hub23